mapbox/Hecate/README.md

 Note: Analyze stats depend on the database having `ANALYZE` run.
 For performance reasons these stats are calculated from ANALYZEd stats where possible to ensure speedy results.
 For more up to date stats, ensure your database is running `ANALYZE` more often.
+This can be done manually in the database or by using the `/api/data/stats/regen` API.

 #### `GET` `/api/data/stats`